smartdevicelink/sdl_evolution/proposals/NNNN-handle-late-malformed-hmi-responses.md

 ![addCommand_fail](../assets/proposals/NNNN-handle-late-malformed-hmi-responses/addCommand_fail.png)

-The following list shows HMI Rpc's that have a corresponding RPC used to revert previously requested data:
+The following list shows HMI RPCs that have a corresponding RPC used to revert previously requested data:

 - AddCommand -> DeleteCommand
 - AddSubMenu -> DeleteSubMenu